 na sosayati marutah

-And because the soul is part and parcel of Krsna, it derives its real happiness in relation to Krsna.
-We now are like fishes out of water, because originally we come from Krsna, from the spiritual atmosphere, and we have come into the material world and are suffering in a foreign atmosphere.
+And because the soul is part and parcel of Krishna, it derives its real happiness in relation to Krishna.
+We now are like fish out of water, because originally we come from Krishna, from the spiritual atmosphere, and we have come into the material world and are suffering in a foreign atmosphere.
 We are always restless, anxious, and fearful.

 manusam deham asthitah